hjt523/CRUD-Project-3D-Print/README.md

 In the case of adding Projects, I also asserted that the response data contain the description added etc, to make sure the add_project form had full functionality.

+Overall I made sure to test every App route, but to function these also called our class objects like the addproject form, so i didnt see fit to test things individually which if did not work would have caused one of the app routes to not give a valid response code / not lead to the new data being present in the response.

 ## Dependencies/ Languages
 - Python3